takenet/blip-docs/source/includes/en/extensions/contacts.md

 ### Get comments

 Get all comments for a contact ( `contactIdentity` ).
-By default, BLiP will return the last 100 comments.
+By default, Blip will return the last 100 comments.

 | QueryString  | Description                               |
 |--------------|-------------------------------------------|